 What is the Effect of Urban Heat Islands on Global Warming Trends?

-First, while urban areas are warmer than rural areas, urban areas are warming at about the same rate as rural areas, so temperature anomalies are not significantly affected by urban heat islands.[1]
+- While urban areas are warmer than rural areas, urban areas are warming at about the same rate as rural areas, so temperature anomalies are not significantly affected by urban heat islands.[1]

-Second, there is a well-documented bias that can be added to the temperature record from urbanization.
+- There is a well-documented bias that can be added to the temperature record from urbanization.
 As a rural area becomes more urban, it will warm at a faster rate than cities and rural areas.
 An area that is rural in 1950 but urban in 2020 will become progressively hotter due to urbanization, and not changing climatic conditions.
 However, numerous studies have shown that this potential source for bias in temperature trends is corrected by bias correction.[2][3]
-One interesting study concludes that UHI is insufficient to contaminate the temperature record: “If ∼30% of the highest population stations were removed from the analysis, no statistically significant urban heat island was detected.
+One interesting study evaluating the old USHCN dataset concluded that UHI is insufficient to contaminate the temperature record: “If ∼30% of the highest population stations were removed from the analysis, no statistically significant urban heat island was detected.
 The implications of this work on U.S. climate change analyses is that, if the highest population stations are avoided (populations above 30 000 within 6 km), the analysis should not be expected to be contaminated by UHIs.
 However, comparison between U.S. Historical Climatology Network (HCN) time series from the full dataset and a subset excluding the high population sites indicated that the UHI contamination from the high population stations accounted for very little of the recent warming.”[4]

-Fourth, cities take up a small fraction of the globe's surface, so whatever bias may remain in the data after homogenization must be small.
+- Cities take up a small fraction of the globe's surface, so whatever bias may remain in the data after homogenization must be small.
 Most of the planet's surface is ocean, and most of the land's surface is natural land and rural.

 References: